Soyuz 11: Flight

 Upon first entering the station, the crew encountered a smoky and burnt atmosphere, and after replacing part of the ventilation system, spent the next day back in their Soyuz until the air cleared.
 Their stay in Salyut was productive, including live television broadcasts.
 A fire broke out on day 11 of their stay, causing mission planners to consider abandoning the station.
 The planned highlight of the mission was to have been the observation of an N1 rocket launch, but the launch was postponed.
 The crew also found that using the exercise treadmill, as they were required to twice a day, caused the whole station to vibrate.
 Pravda released news of the mission and regular updates while it was in progress.

 Re-entry and death

-On 29 June 1971, the three cosmonauts loaded scientific specimens, films, tapes, and other gear into Soyuz 11, then transferred manual control back from Salyut 1 to Soyuz 11 and returned to their ferry craft.
-Undocking occurred at 18:28 GMT.
+On 29 June 1971, the three cosmonauts loaded scientific specimens, films, tapes, and other gear into Soyuz 11, then transferred manual control back from Salyut 1 to Soyuz 11 and returned to their ferry craft, with undocking occurring at 18:28 GMT.
 Soyuz 11 flew co-orbit for a while before it retro-fired at 22:35 GMT in preparation for re-entry.
 Before re-entering Earth's atmosphere, both the work compartment and the service module were jettisoned.
-This occurred at about 22:47 GMT, when radio communications abruptly ended when the work compartment separated, well before the normal ionospheric blackout.
+This occurred at about 22:47 GMT.
+Radio communications abruptly ended when the work compartment separated, well before the normal ionospheric blackout.